Malinda Seneviratne: Early life and education

 Seneviratne was born in Colombo to Gamini Seneviratne, a civil servant who would retire as the chairman of the Coconut Development Authority, and Indrani Seneviratne, who taught English literature and Greek and Roman civilization in various schools, her longest tenure being at Royal College, Colombo.
 Both of them were English honours graduates from the University of Peradeniya.
 Malinda is the second in the family.
 His elder brother is Arjuna and younger sister Ruvani, an acclaimed novelist in the United States.
 They were all born to a culture of connoisseurship and appreciation of the arts.
 Malinda's later forays into literature were therefore initiated by his parents, especially his father, who had got him to write a poem when he was 12 years old about a tune played on the piano.

 He attended Royal College, Colombo.
 He dabbled in several extra curricular activities, with chess and scouting being his main interests.
 Although initially a student in the Mathematics stream, he eventually won all major awards for English literature.
 He captained the school chess team in 1983 and under his leadership Royal won the National Championship in 1983.
 That year he sat for his A Levels, where he offered Mathematics and obtained results that were probably adequate to secure placement in one of the Science Faculties in the university system.
 However, he had already opted to sit for his A Levels in the Arts Stream the following year, where again he secured good enough results to enter University.
 He entered Peradeniya in 1985 and read for a bachelor's degree in sociology.

 Owing to his exceptional academic performance in his first year, Seneviratne was selected to an exchange program at Carleton College, Minnesota for a Trimester.
-During the infamous UNP-JVP bheeshanaya of the eighties, when universities were shut down in Sri Lanka, he decided to apply for scholarships to study in the US.
+During the infamous insurrection of the eighties, when universities were shut down in Sri Lanka, he decided to apply for scholarships to study in the US.
 He got a scholarship to Harvard University in December 1988.
 After completing his bachelor's degree, he returned to Sri Lanka in 1991.

 After several short-term jobs, including a teaching post in the ELTU, Medical Faculty, Peradeniya University in 1992, he was hired as an Editor at the Agrarian Research and Training Institute in March 1993 before leaving it the following year.
 He then resumed his higher studies, when upon a friend's advice he applied and was selected to the University of California's School of Urban and Regional Planning in 1994.
 The following year he moved to Cornell University, to read for a PhD in Development Sociology.
 However he never completed his PhD.
 He completed the coursework requirement, but his thesis (titled “Journeying with Honour: In Search of the Vague and Indeterminate”) had not met with the favor of his committee, which held that he could obtain a terminal masters with minor revisions, but if he wanted to pursue doctoral studies major revisions would be necessary.
 He decided to return to Sri Lanka.